 Where possible, information will be anonymised, but the recipient of the information will be bound by confidentiality obligations.
 If we are acquired, or substantially all of our assets are acquired, by a third party (or are subject to a reorganisation), Personal Information held by us will be one of the assets which is transferred.

-Personal Information will be held on the secure server at our offices, third party agencies, service providers, representatives and agents as described above (see Who we share your Personal Information with).
+Personal Information will be held on the secure server at our offices, third-party agencies, service providers, representatives and agents as described above (see Who we share your Personal Information with).

-We also hold your Personal Information in secure data centers in the UK (and in relation to personal data held in our customer relationship management system only, this may be held in secure data centers in the UK, EU and USA) with all reasonable technological and operational measures put in place to safeguard it from unauthorised access.
+We also hold your Personal Information in secure data centers in the UK (and in relation to personal data held in our customer relationship management system only, this may be held in secure data centres in the UK, EU and USA) with all reasonable technological and operational measures put in place to safeguard it from unauthorised access.

 To deliver services to you, it may be necessary for us to share your Personal Information outside the European Economic Area (EEA) i.e. the USA, e.g.:

 These transfers are subject to special rules under European and UK data protection law.
 In those circumstances, we undertake an assessment of the level of protection in light of the circumstances surrounding the transfer.
 We will make sure that any transfers are not repetitive and only limited to the minimum amount of information possible and will always take steps to ensure that your Personal Information is adequately protected.
-In certain circumstances we may need to seek your consent unless there is an overriding legal need to transfer the Personal Information.
+In certain circumstances, we may need to seek your consent unless there is an overriding legal need to transfer the Personal Information.

 How long your Personal Information will be kept